Nypeeh/Nypeeh/README.md

 # Hey i'm Leo Armejo 👋

-I'm A Computer Engineer, that has been working as a Front-End developer since Fev/2021.  💻
+I'm Backend Engineer with 2 years of experience. 💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.